valentin-valkanov/Bank/README.md

 ## The Goal

 ### Workflow
-- composer: Using composer to initialize a new project
+- composer: Using composer to initialize a new project `composer init`
-- git: Using git to track the project
+- git: Using git to track the project `git init`

 ### PHP
 - Concrete Classes